 The M. Louis Salmon Library supports the information, instructional, and research needs of faculty, staff, students, and the surrounding community.
-It is housed in a 105,000 square foot facility which includes an InfoArcade and five computer labs including a math tutorial lab, a liberal arts lab, a nursing lab, and two general-purpose labs.
+It is housed in a 105,000-square-foot facility that includes an InfoArcade and five computer labs including the Math Learning Center, a liberal arts lab, a nursing lab, and two general-purpose labs.
 It also houses the Faculty Resource Center (FRC) for the University.
-Over 250 workstations are supported in the facility.
-There is also a coffee shop on the ground floor with a large area for collaborative study, complete with comfortable seating and white boards.
+Over 250 workstations are supported in the library with a variety of programs to fulfill many computer needs for the student body.
+There is also a coffee shop on the ground floor with a large area for collaborative study, complete with comfortable seating, study rooms, white boards, and media:scape terminals.
+Printing, scanning, and photocopying are available.
+In-house laptop checkouts are available, and iPads may be checked out for up to five days.